Corey M. Cohen, BS, CMI

 • Guest lecturer University of Scranton on mindfulness, eastern philosophy and its connection to the mind of the animal.

-• Creator of Mindfulness-Based Animal Behavior Therapy℠, Interpersonal Companion Animal Relational Enrichment (I.C.A.R.E.) therapy and C.A.L.M.
+• Creator of Mindfulness-Based Animal Behavior Therapy℠, Integrative Canine Affect Regulation and Empowerment (I.C.A.R.E.) therapy and C.A.L.M.
 Class.

 • Produced “A New Leash On Life” 6 episode Television Series (NY cable).